Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer

-\textbf{Acknowledgements:} This research made use of the Aalto Nanomicroscopy Center (Aalto NMC) facilities and was supported by the European Research Council (ERC-2017-AdG no.~788185 ``Artificial Designer Materials'') and Academy of Finland (Academy professor funding nos.~318995 and 320555, Academy postdoctoral researcher no.~309975, Academy research fellow nos.~331342 and 336243).
+\begin{acknowledgement} This research made use of the Aalto Nanomicroscopy Center (Aalto NMC) facilities and was supported by the European Research Council (ERC-2017-AdG no.~788185 ``Artificial Designer Materials'') and Academy of Finland (Academy professor funding nos.~318995 and 320555, Academy postdoctoral researcher no.~309975, Academy research fellow nos.~331342 and 336243).
 We acknowledge the computational resources provided by the Aalto Science-IT project.
+We thank Xin Huang and H\'ector Gonz\'alez-Herrero for their help with the temperature dependence of the NbSe$_2$ growth.